Choose another writer in this calendar:

 writer.
 He studied medicine but gave up after two years when he was

-offered a temporary post at the university library.
-Christiania at that time was a small bourgeois town of some 20,000 people, without much cultural activity.
-Wergeland entered the city like a hurricane, and already in 1827 was dominating its literary scene.
-He made patriotic speeches, sat drinking and discussing with his friends throughout the night, and focused on his studies erratically.
 "I was quite a dare-devil at that time," he later confessed.
-Among his acquaintances was the poet Johan S.C.
-Welhaven (1807-1873), supporter of the "l'art pour l'art' idea, who later became Wergeland's leading opponent.
+Among his acquaintances was the poet Johan Sebastian Cammermeyer Welhaven (1807-1873), supporter of the "l'art pour l'art' idea, who later became Wergeland's leading opponent.
 "Din Rang du sikred dig med tusind Stemmer, / Rang blandt Parnassets Daarekistelemmer!" was Welhaven's anonymous early attack on Wergelang in the Christiania (Oslo) newspaper Morgenbladet.
-He guaranteed Wergelang the place of honor among the lunatics of Parnassus.
-Wergeland's dramatic Creation epic, Skabelsen, Mennesket og Messias was published in 1830 and was intended to rival John Milton's Paradise Lost.
+He guaranteed Wergeland the place of honor among the lunatics of Parnassus.
+Wergeland's dramatic Creation epic, the approximately 600 pages long Skabelsen, Mennesket og Messias was intended to rival John Milton's Paradise Lost.
+Before his death in 1845, Wergeland remodeled the work as Mennesket (Man).
+Influenced by Byron, the poem describes the development of the world and humanity, from the battle between light and darkness into the utopian future.
+While Satan was a heroic figure in Milton's book, Wergeland was on the side of light.
+He saw that poets have a crucial role in the struggle of creating heaven on the earth.
+During this early period Wergeland also composed his 'Stella

 poems,' which expressed his feelings of love and joy of life.
 "Hør